I made a tier ranking for each ArgoCD setting.

 argocd-application-controller

-The CNOE blog concludes that this algorithm has the best performance, but past tuning experiments with ArgoCD conducted by Ameba have shown that this algorithm does not produce the expected results.
+The CNOE blog concludes that this algorithm has the best performance, but previous tuning experiments on ArgoCD conducted on Ameba showed that this algorithm did not produce the expected results.

-If you are interested in more details or results in other cases, please refer to our related blog.
+If you are interested in more details and results in other cases, please refer to the related blog.

 SyncOption